 An introductory class and laboratory course covering the principles and applications of electronics in industry.
 Involves a review of the principles of D-C motors and generators, and covers D-C motor controls with emphasis on electronic controls.
 Also covers relays and time-delay circuits; industrial photo-electric control and typical applications; electronic power-control with saturable-core reactors and the amplidyne; and the electronic control of welding.
-Prorequisites: Fifth term standing or approval of department head.
+Prerequisites: Fifth term standing or approval of department head.

-6.220.
-6.221 Introduction to Electronics I and II Term Units 3
+6.220 Introduction to Electronics (3 Class Hrs/Wk) Term Units 3

 The course consists of a study of the basic principles of electronics and electricity as well as applications which the student may encounter.
-While the student is not able to obtain knowledge which may prove helpful either accupationally or be of assistance in understanding those devices with which he may come in contact,
+While the student is not expected to become a proficient technician he is able to obtain knowledge which may prove helpful either occupationally or be of assistance in understanding those devices with which he may come in contact.